Monday, 6 December 2021

 George MacDonald was born on December 10th 1824.

-He was mentioned in the article about Michael de Larrabeiti's Borribles.
+He is mentioned in the article about Michael de Larrabeiti's Borribles.
 He has written stories about witches.
 His fantasy books include The Princess and the Goblin and Lilith.
 They too are dated but still selling.

 Many illustrious writers have said that he was a major literary influence; those mentioned on here include Richard Adams, J. M. Barrie, Walter de la Mare, Madeleine L'Engle, Neil Gaiman, C. S. Lewis and J. R. R. Tolkien.